alex-ilin/factor/README.md

 * the "unmaintained" folder is undeleted, because I like to browse it sometimes, and even bring some things to life (this reverts commit [9aacb296](https://github.com/AlexIljin/factor/commit/9aacb296));
+* the `ui.gadgets.tables:line-gadget` tuple contains the new slot `fixed-column-widths`, which allows one to pre-set the column widths of a table and avoid their recalculations;
 * other changes may be developed and contributed to upstream when ready, but the ones listed above represent either things not meant for general distribution or things already rejected.